 Bermuda: Law of Offshore

-Bermudian trusts are governed by The Trustee Act 1975 which is largely based on the English Trustee Act 1925.
-The Trusts (Special Provisions) Act 1989, another significant statute, introduced the concept of the "purpose trust" and brought Bermudian law still closer to English law.
+Bermudian trusts are governed by the Trustee Act 1975 which is largely based on the English Trustee Act 1925.
+The Trusts (Special Provisions) Act 1989, another significant statute, introduced the concept of ‘purpose trust’ and brought Bermudian law still closer to English law.
 The Perpetuities and Accumulations Act 1989 increased the perpetuity period to 100 years.
 Foreign inheritance laws are specifically excluded, and there is provision for the non-recognition of foreign judgements.
 Bermuda has adopted the Hague Convention; the Trusts (Special Provisions) Act 1989 made some consequent adjustments to the law.
-Appeal is to the English Privy Council.
+Appeal is to the UK Privy Council in London.

-In general, trustees need not be resident in Bermuda; but one must be.
-A Bermudian trustee is subject to the jurisdiction of the Supreme Court of Bermuda.
+In general, trustees need not be resident in Bermuda, though one must be.
+A Bermudian trustee is subject to the jurisdiction of the Bermudian Supreme Court.

 The trust fund may comprise cash, land, securities, interests in property or other trusts.
-Non resident trusts are not permitted to hold Bermuda currency, shares or security in local companies, or an interest in land in Bermuda without the prior consent of the Bermuda Monetary Authority.
+Non-resident trusts are not permitted to hold Bermuda currency, shares or security in local companies, or an interest in land in Bermuda without the consent of the Bermuda Monetary Authority.

-Bermuda trusts need not be registered, and following the Stamp Duty Amendment Act 1993 the only Bermuda trusts still subject to stamp duty are those established by residents in favour of their families.
+Bermudian trusts need not be registered, and following the Stamp Duty Amendment Act 1993, the only trusts still subject to stamp duty are those established by residents in favour of their families.